Ivshti/autoupdaty/README.md

 ## Difference to Squirrel, Electron's default auto-updater

 This was built primarily for in-house use for NW.js.
-It isn't documented well and developed for generic use cases, so please use Electron's auto-updater.
+It isn't documented perfectly and developed for generic use cases, so please use Electron's auto-updater unless you're very brave.

+The reason to use `autoupdaty`, if it was a bit more mature, would be that it's incredibly simple and doesn't require any external dependencies (such as Squirrel's .NET).